 - Download books – Download books or get books on CD’s and listen to them as a family.
 The library is a great place to start looking for audio books!

 - Take a break more often – Instead of driving long hours make the drive part of your holiday!
 Have you seen the biggest Dragonfly?
 Biggest mallard duck?
-We made a list of road side attractions that you can see HERE.
+We made a list of giant road side attractions to help you plan your trip.
 Stop by as many as you can on the way to your destination.

 - Talk to each other – It’s amazing what conversations you will have when you are stuck in a car with nothing to do for 6 hours.
 Road trips are when we have found out some of the cutest thoughts from our kids.
 We found out last year that my son wants to marry an Astronaut when he grows up so she will live in space and he can have the house to himself.